Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 Strategic placement

-Placing sound barriers close to the noise source maximizes the effect.
+Placing sound barriers close to the source of noise maximizes their effectiveness.

 By choosing the right materials and design, you can create a more harmonious and quieter outdoor environment.